The Best Toilet Review Guide For 2021

 The TOTO Ultramax II is our pick for best toilets.
 This toilet uses a double cyclone flushing system and it is made in the USA.
 The fact that it uses a double cyclone flush does not mean it uses more water.
 In fact, it only uses only 1.28 GPF which helps to save water and money.
 It is also very quiet for a pressurized flush that promises you will never have to deal with clogs or a dirty toilet.
 The Ultramax II is available in multiple colors and, for the price, you really can't beat it.

 This toilet has “Best Seller” status on Amazon and it is a favorite for us as well.
 It is a two-piece toilet that gives you an effective flush while using less water.
 In fact, it is WaterSense certified.
 It is a dual flush toilet that allows you to choose a light flush using 1 gallon per flush or a full flush which uses 1.6 GPF.
 It comes with a 5-year warranty to ensure your satisfaction without costing a fortune.

 3. American Standard Champion 4

 This is designed to be the “right height” for you to sit on, also known as "comfort height" and ADA compliant.
 The bowl itself sits at 16 1/2 inches.
 This means the seat will sit slightly higher.
 It is also a low flow toilet that delivers a powerful flush.
 It eliminates the risk of clogs and has a surface that will resist stains and odor.
 A solid toilet and great choice.

 4. Kohler Cimarron Comfort Height

 5. TOTO Drake

 The Drake is one of the most affordable toilets available.
 It has a contemporary, high profile design that some people like.
 It flushes using the G-Max flushing system to provide you with a quiet flush.
 The thing is, it is also a very powerful flush and rated to be used as a commercial toilet.
-You can learn more about the drake by reading our full review.
+You can learn more about the Drake by reading our review.